noynaert/csc346handouts/01_DataExchange/homework03/Homework03.md

 Some groups will need to serialize their data.
 It may be easier to serialize the full object, or you might just create a limited serializable object.

 ## Github and Markdown

+:bulb: I just found [this Markdown Tutorial](https://youtu.be/ftOBvusMHjQ).
+The first 9 minutes are probably all you need.
+But I learned some stuff after 9 minutes

 Each group will need a repository.
 I have a fantasy that all members of your team will use the repository to upload and download the files that they are contributing.
 But it is OK if your team librarian collects the information and posts it for the group.